 *Please see our whitepaper on DRI ratings to properly understand what “detection” means in thermal camera ratings.

 Can’t See Through Glass

-Since glass emits its own heat and is also partially reflective of thermal energy, thermal imaging is unable to see through glass, which means thermal cameras can not see into building or vehicle windows and cannot be mounted inside a window looking out.
+Since glass emits its own heat and is also partially reflective of thermal energy, thermal imaging is unable to see through glass, which means thermal cameras can not see into building or vehicle windows and cannot be installed behind a window looking out.

-Thermal sensors for security purposes are often limited to a resolution of 640×480, which is much lower than most current optical sensors.
+Thermal sensors for security purposes are often limited to a resolution of 640×480, which is much lower than most current visible sensors.
 However, it’s important to know that the types of details detected by thermal and visible cameras are very different; a high level of detail isn’t as critical with thermal cameras.